 When you sign up with Bluehost you will receive one free domain name and WordPress will be automatically be installed as soon as you complete your purchase.

 Another reason I recommend Bluehost is that they keep their servers up to date on the backend.
-I’ve had clients who have hosting accounts at other companies that had to migrate to a new server because it was old and not up to speed for emerging technologies.
+This isn’t always the case at other hosting companies and the result is your site may crash later on.

 Bluehost’s customer service has always been excellent for me especially when I call them directly.
-They have helped me fix issues that occasionally occur on my sites over the years.
+They have helped me fix issues that have occasionally occurred on my sites over the years.
+Stuff happens no matter what hosting site you use.

-5. Find a stylish WordPress theme for your blog or business website
+6. Find an appropriate WordPress theme for your blog or business website

-Not everyone has the desire or need to write blog posts on their website even though blogging is one of the best ways to get traffic and gain followers.
-A WordPress site can also be used as your online home to promote an existing business or project or to promote an online business in a niche that interests you.
+Not everyone has the desire or need to write blog posts on their website even though blogging is one of the best ways to attract traffic and gain followers.
+However, a WordPress site can easily be your online home to promote an existing business or project without writing blog posts.

 If you want to express yourself and write about what you love, you are a perfect candidate to start a blog.
 Some people write blog posts to organize their thoughts and eventually turn them into a book.

-I also allow others to write guest posts if they are midlife and beyond or write specifically for the Baby Boomer demographic.
+I also allow other writers over 50 to submit guest posts.
 They must adhere to my writer’s guidelines to maintain the integrity of my site.
-Some are experts in topics I know nothing about like finance.
+Some of my guest writers are experts in topics I know nothing about like finance.

-Visitors will arrive on your site organically from Google search if you’ve formatted your posts and pages properly by inserting targeted keywords.
+If your content is compelling and written with searchable keywords, visitors will arrive on your site organically from Google and other search engines.
 For the best organic (not paid) SEO results, make sure your SEO (search engine optimization) is optimized.
-I use the Yoast SEO WordPress plugin to help me with that.
-They make it easy because it shows you what is needed on the post you are writing to optimize it.
+You can install a plugin called Yoast SEO to help you with that.
+It will give you tips on keyword optimization on each post and page.

 You can learn about SEO on YouTube or other websites.
 One of my favorite SEO experts is Neil Patel.
 Click here to watch his video series.

 However, SEO isn’t always enough.
-If you write a blog post and want other people to read it and share what you’ve written, make sure you are writing valuable content that will appeal to and answer questions for your readers.
+If you write a blog post and want other people to read it and share what you’ve written, make sure it is valuable content that will answer questions your readers may have about the topic you are writing about.

 Boost your posts by creating social media accounts so you can share them on multiple platforms.
 WordPress.org has an array of free plugins that make it easy for you to install share buttons.
-I use the Grow by Mediavine plugin on this site because it’s light and efficient.
+I like mine to be simple and fast.
+On this site, I am currently using the Scriptless Social Sharing plugin.

 Your share buttons should be large enough to be visible.
 Some are so teensy they get missed.
 If your demographic is midlife and beyond, remember we don’t see all that well without our reading glasses.

-Tip – If you have a blog, click on your Twitter share button to see what it looks like when someone clicks it to share your post.
-Then, go to the settings of your share button plugin in your WordPress dashboard and make sure it looks the way you want it to.
+Tip – Click on your Twitter share button to see what it looks like when your post is shared.
+Then, go to the settings of your share button plugin in your WordPress dashboard and tweak the text.
+It shouldn’t say “via Shareaholic” but rather via @yourtwitterhandle.
 If you don’t know how to do this Google your plugin on YouTube for a tutorial.

-It also helps to have links to your social media accounts visible on all your website pages so that others can follow you if they want to.
+It also helps to have links to your social media accounts visible on all your website pages so that others can follow you on those sites if they want to.

 The size and style of your content’s fonts can make your readers stay or leave your site.
-If the text is so small it’s hard to read, visitors will look elsewhere.
+If the text is so small it’s hard to read and visitors will leave your site.
 I recommend using a font size of 16px or larger depending on which font your WordPress site is styled with.
-And as much as you want your blog to be colorful, a white background behind your text is EASIEST to read.
+And as much as you want your blog to be colorful, a white background behind your text is the EASIEST to read.

 Script-style fonts are also hard to read.
-They may be fine for Titles and headers but the main content of your site should be styled with an easy-to-read web-friendly font similar to Helvetica or Ariel.
+They may be fine for Titles and headers but the main content of your site should be styled with an easy-to-read web-friendly font like Helvetica or Ariel.
 Click here for more suggestions.

 You can install a WordPress plugin like Easy Google Fonts to style your fonts without coding them into your theme.